 - In the summer 2008 Business Services retreat, staff members looked at their challenges, identified efficiencies and correctives that were needed, and determined performance goals and objectives for 2008-09.
 During 2008-09, they updated quantitative measures of their progress on a monthly basis.
 Units did report implementing operational improvements on the basis of these assessments, although they did not document those improvements.
 However, with the departure of the Business Manager in June 2009, the planning and improvement cycle was interrupted until the District planning and program review process began in October 2009. - Human Resources (HR) completed a program review document in August 2009.
-The department has also done an annual status report on its goals and activities in relation to the Board Imperatives and Institutional Goals. - Distributed Education and Technology Services (DETS) collects evaluative information on its technology services primarily through Help Desk feedback emails (see documents 07a.01.01-07a.01.04).
+The department has also done an annual status report on its goals and activities in relation to the Board Imperatives and Institutional Goals. - Distributed Education and Technology Services (DETS) collects evaluative information on its technology services primarily through Help Desk feedback emails.

 These efforts represented steps in the right direction, but a more systematic District planning and program review process was clearly needed.
-To guide the initial cycle of that systematic process, the former Chancellor appointed an administrative Steering Committee composed of the
+To guide the initial cycle of that systematic process, the former Chancellor appointed an administrative Steering Committee composed of the Vice Chancellors for Fiscal Services and Human Resources and the Executive Director of DETS.

-Vice Chancellors for Fiscal Services and Human Resources and the Executive Director of DETS.
-The new process began in earnest in October 2009 with Steering Committee meetings and the development of a planning and program review timeline.
+Comment [MCL63]: Page: 25 Evidence: Bus Svcs Retreat Agenda 080619.pdf; Purchase Order analysis.pdf; HR Prgm Rev 08-09.pdf; 20090627 DCS Status.pdf The new process began in earnest in October 2009 with Steering Committee meetings and the development of a planning and program review timeline.
 The Steering Committee recommended a three-year cycle, and decided that all District operations units except the Police department would do their initial program reviews in 2009-10.
-The Committee identified all applicable units in each division, determined that each unit team would be composed of all permanent employees in the unit, and appointed a team leader for each unit.
-It also approved a template for the program review document, and initiated development of a web-based tool based on that template (see documents 07a.02.01-07a.02.03).
+The committee identified all applicable units in each division, determined that each unit team would be comprised of all permanent employees in the unit, and appointed a team leader for each unit.
+It also approved a template for the program review document, and initiated development of a web-based tool based on that template.